 Panama law requires that you carry identification documentation at all times.
 Failure to produce identification on request could result in a fine or jail time.

 Penalties for drug offences are severe and include lengthy prison sentences served in local jails.
 Possessing even a very small quantity of illegal drugs or being in the company of someone using illegal drugs are grounds for arrest.
-See our
+More information:

 Although motor vehicle insurance is compulsory in Panama many locals drive without it.
 If you are involved in a car accident Panama law requires you to wait with the vehicle until the traffic police arrive.

 Although homosexual acts are not illegal, discretion is highly recommended as homosexuality is not socially acceptable in all areas.
-See our
+More information:

 Knowingly transmitting sexually transmitted diseases is a crime in Panama.

 It is illegal to photograph official buildings in Panama.